A record of every match between friends.

 A competitor launching isn't the end.
 It might be the beginning.

-When EA added the Kick Off feature — with full match stats, results history, head-to-head records — I thought Kickd was finished before it had properly started.
-They had the data layer I was trying to build, and they had it inside the game.
+When EA shipped Kick Off — match stats, results history, head-to-head records inside the game — I thought Kickd was finished.
 But what they built was impersonal.
 It tracked data; it didn't preserve relationships.
-There was no social layer, no record of the years you'd been playing with someone, no way to talk around the results.
 The feature proved the need was real.
-What it couldn't do was give people the thing they actually wanted — a place where the score means something because of who you played.
+What it couldn't do was make the score matter because of who you played.

 02